Muslim conquests of Afghanistan: Mahmud of Ghazni

 In 1020–21, Mahmud of Ghazni led a campaign against Kafiristan and the people of the "pleasant valleys of Nur and Qirat" according to Gardizi.
 The Persian chronicles speak of Qirat and Nur (or Nardin), which H. M. Elliot on authority of Al-Biruni identifies with Nur and Kira tributaries of Kabul river.
 Ferishta wrongly calls these two valleys as "Nardin" and Qirat and confuses this conquest with the one against "Nardin" or Nandana.
 He also wrongly mentions that it took place after 412 AH.
 Alexander Cunningham identifies the places conquered as "Bairath" and "Narayanpura".

 These people worshipped the lion.
-While Clifford Edmund Bosworth considers that Mahmud attacked "pagan Afghans", Joseph Theodore Arlinghaus of Duke University does not consider it correct because his source Gardezi simply calls them "pagan (kafiran)" and not "pagan Afghans", as they were not known to be pagan or live on borders of Nuristan in the 11th century.
+While Clifford Edmund Bosworth considers that Mahmud attacked "pagan Afghans", Joseph Theodore Arlinghaus of Duke University does not consider it correct because his source Gardizi simply calls them "pagan (kafiran)" and not "pagan Afghans", as they were not known to be pagan or live on borders of Nuristan in the 11th century.
 Mohammad Habib however considers that they might have been worshipping Buddha in the form of a lion (Sakya Sinha).
 Ramesh Chandra Majumdar states that they had a Hindu temple which was destroyed by Mahmud's general.
 Ram Sharan Sharma meanwhile states that they may have been Buddhist.
 Cunningham claims based on the reporting of Ferishta that the place was plundered by 'Amir Ali after being taken.

-According to Gardezi, while returning from his recent invasion of India, Mahmud had heard about the Kafirs and the chief of Qirat surrendered without any struggle and accepted to convert, with the inhabitants converting as well.
+According to Gardizi, while returning from his recent invasion of India, Mahmud had heard about the Kafirs and the chief of Qirat surrendered without any struggle and accepted to convert, with the inhabitants converting as well.
 Nur however refused to surrender and his general 'Amir Ali led an attack on it, forcing its people to convert.
 According to Firshta, the rulers of both of them submitted and accepted Islam in 1022.
 He adds, "On breaking a great temple situated there, the ornamented figure of a lion came out of it, which according to the belief of the Hindus was four thousand years old."

 However, no permanent conquest was attempted.
 Iqbal namah-i-Jahangiri stated that Kafirs still lived in Darrah-i-Nur which Mahmud of Ghazni had claimed to have converted.
 The Mughal Emperor Jahangir had received a delegation of these pure Kafirs in Jalalabad and had honoured them with gifts.